MAIKE HANSEN, PHD

 With a background in biophysics and biochemistry, I have a long-standing interest in gene expression kinetics and circuit design in diverse systems, ranging from bacteria and viruses to mammalian cells.
-Before coming to the Netherlands, I worked in the bay area science "bubble" in sunny California.
-In addition to being exposed to spectacular science I have developed a passion for hiking and photography.
-I am taking all I have learned inside and outside the lab back to Europe and am very excited to have started my research group in the Biophysical Chemistry department in Nijmegen.
+Before coming to the Netherlands, I worked in the bay area science "bubble" in sunny California, where I developed a passion for hiking and photography.

-If you are interested in joining my lab, see the openings section.
+If you are interested in joining our lab, see the openings section.

 Óscar García Blay, MSc